theserverlessway/formica/docs/template-files.md

 }
 ```

+If you want to set specific Jinja varaibles just for loading this particular file you can add them to the code function as arguments `"{{ code('code.py', VAR='something') }}"`.

 ### code_escape

 In case you want to pass code around in variables it can be helpful to use code_escape to make sure newlines